rfauglas/clean-code-acyclic-dependency-principle/README.md

 1. Introduce Interface for ServiceD
    1. Click on ServiceDImpl, then type Shift+F6 (Right Click -> Refactor Rename) type ServiceD, then click on Refactor
    1. Click on ServiceD, then Right click on Refactor-> Extract Interface
-   1. select toggle "Rename original class and use interface where possible", Change implementation name to ServiceDImpl,
+   1. select toggle "Rename original class and use interface where possible", Change implementation name to ServiceDImpl, and extracted... select extracted methods
    1. Check the metrics, doest it make sense to you?
 Then click on "Create a Snapshot", save as "snapshot5" and compare with previous snapshot
    1. Create package package_d.impl
    1. Move ServiceDImpl to pavckage_d.impl